sagefy/sagefy/docs/pages/survey_of_learning_research.md

     - Linear navigation (back, next, pause, play, quit)
     - Guided tours
     - Linked objects
+- SH 89: Give learners flexibility and small choices throughout the course to lead the learners to believe they are in control of their own learning.
+- SE 322-323: Make defaults available to learners when they are presented with choices.
+    - Cites Schnackenberg and Sullivan (2000)
 - SE 319-322: Learners with experience should be given more control over their learning.
 Novices should be more directed.
     - Cites Steinberg, 1989; Gay (1986); Young (1996); Lee and Lee (1991)
 - SE 323-327: Make learning control adaptive to the skill level of the learner.